 8 Tips for Creating an Effective Business Card

 These affordable and portable cards allow you to share information with prospective clients and business owners to make a good impression and expand your customer base.
 According to Statistic Brain Research Institute, 72% of people judge a company based on the quality of its business card.
-Make your business card a great one with the help of these eight tips.
+Make your business card a great one with these 8 tips for creating an effective business card.

 1. Make your business card legible